Skip to content

 // profile$.get() is a Record<string, Profile>

-The list function expects an array of rows to be returned from you API.
+The list function expects an array of rows to be returned from your API.

 The shape of the observable object returned from a list can be changed with the as parameter, which supports three options: